-- (4) As of September 30, 2003, after giving pro forma effect to this offering and the related financing transactions, we would have had approximately \$148.3 million available for borrowing under our new senior secured credit facility. - (5) In connection with the redemption of our outstanding senior notes, we will pay a make-whole amount of \$22.9 million.
+- (4) If we do not enter into our new senior secured credit facility prior to or concurrently with the closing of this offering, we will be required to obtain a waiver of certain covenants in our existing credit facility to complete the offering.
+We would likely be required to pay a fee in connection with this waiver and there is no assurance that such a waiver could be obtained. - (5) As of September 30, after giving pro forma effect to this offering and the redemption of our senior notes, we would have had approximately \$112.7 million of undrawn commitments under our existing credit facility, of which \$76.0 million would have been available pursuant to the covenants contained therein. - (6) As of September 30, 2003, after giving pro forma effect to this offering and the related financing transactions, we would have had approximately \$148.3 million available for borrowing under our new senior secured credit facility. - (7) In connection with the redemption of our outstanding senior notes, we will pay a make-whole amount of \$22.9 million.
 Of this amount, \$14.9 million will be applied as a reduction to retained earnings.
-The make-whole amount is offset by a tax benefit of \$8.0 million. - (6) NTGH currently owns two-thirds of DAP Technologies.
+The make-whole amount is offset by a tax benefit of \$8.0 million. - (8) NTGH currently owns two-thirds of DAP Technologies.
 In connection with our acquisition of NTGH, we intend to purchase the remaining one-third interest in DAP Technologies for approximately \$9.2 million, consisting of cash consideration of \$7.5 million and 34,000 shares of our common stock.